WedgeLord/4830-Chatroom/README.md

 # 4830-Chatroom
 # Get Started:
+Start up a Mongoose Database and put the URI and Secret Key in the configuration file located in `src/config.js`

 Download dependencies with `npm i`

 Start one terminal and run `npm run start-backend`.
 This starts the server.